lei29/pozyx_arduino/README.md

 # pozyx_arduino
-using pozyx with arduino to implement the indoor position detecting
+using pozyx with arduino to implement the indoor position detecting function